25 January,2021 | Reading Time: 3 minutes

-When it comes to seeking help for a mental illness or any kind of mental problems, two names come to mind; Psychologists and Psychiatrists.
+When it comes to seeking help for a mental illness or any kind of mental problems, two names come to mind: Psychologists and Psychiatrists.
 But who do we approach?
 Psychologists and psychiatrists are both trained in the same practice of mental health care, yet the treatments they offer vary on the type of mental condition.
 If you are seeking someone to counsel for mental illnesses, whom do you approach?

-Read on to understand what the difference is between a psychologist and a psychiatrist.
+Read on to understand what is the difference between a psychologist and a psychiatrist.

 While both psychologists and psychiatrists essentially study the same subject of mental health, their approach to the subject is very different.

 A psychiatrist studies to get a medical degree in the field of mental health either to attain an MD (doctor of medicine) or DO (doctor of osteopathic medicine).
 After they graduate with either of the degrees, they write an exam to gain a license to practice their field in a chosen state.

 They are then required to continue the practice for a minimum of four years in a hospital under supervision from senior doctors.
 Psychiatrists must also renew their practice certifications every 10 years.